Year-Round Dental Promotion

 Annual dental exams can help us detect signs of gum disease and recommend proper care.
 Schedule your pet’s dental cleaning within 30 days of their exam to save 15% on the procedure.

-Caring for Your Pet’s Teeth
+Caring for Your Pet with Dog and Cat Teeth Cleaning

 *The American Veterinary Dental College

-When we see your pet for their annual wellness visit, we will take time to check their mouths and determine whether a dental cleaning will be necessary.
+When we see your pet for their annual wellness visit, we will take time to check their mouths and determine whether a teeth cleaning will be necessary.
 Dental prophylaxis (or prophy) is the act of cleaning your pet’s teeth using an ultrasonic scaling instrument.
 The tip of the scaler vibrates at ultrasonic speeds to break down hard calculus, and is kept cool with a jet of water.
 We can also perform tooth extractions if necessary; decaying roots and broken teeth can be very painful for your pet and lead to further health risks.

-Gum disease is one of the most common conditions afflicting today’s pets, and it is completely preventable.
-With proper dental care involving daily brushings and routine cleanings, plaque and tartar will not be able to wreak havoc on your pet’s mouth.
+P gum disease is one of the most common conditions afflicting today’s pets, and it is completely preventable.
+With proper dental care involving daily brushings and routine teeth cleanings, plaque and tartar will not be able to wreak havoc on your pet’s mouth.
 Gum disease occurs as a result of calculus spreading below the gum line and infecting the surrounding bone and tissue.
 This condition can cause severe discomfort for your pet, and, if left untreated, can lead to disease of the heart, lungs, liver, or kidneys.
 Symptoms that may indicate gum disease include:

 - Bad breath